dendiod/shortest-longest-path/README.md

 ### shortest-longest-path
 Time game.
 Connect points in the shortest or longest path.
+There is no start and end points.
 Level difficulty will be increasing.
 How far can you get?
 Just click on the circles.

 ### Getting started
 Run index.html in browser